pastcompute/re-hubble/README.md

 # License

-The underlying game engine is GPL licensed so our game is also GPL licensed.
+The underlying game engine, [Dedalus](https://github.com/pistacchio/Dedalus) is GPL licensed so therefore our game is also GPL licensed.